 CLASH reserves the right to edit for appropriateness, clarity, and decency.

-Send your blog to clevelandleadsafe@gmail.com
+Send your blog post to clevelandleadsafe@gmail.com

 blog posts must be lead related, no personal attacks or electioneering